 Military personnel and firefighters are at the highest risk of AFFF’s toxicity.
 However, AFFF exposure can also result from drinking AFFF-contaminated water or eating foods grown in AFFF-contaminated areas.
 Chemicals in AFFF contaminate groundwater, air, and soil.

-The nature of fighting fires with AFFF means that a lot of the substance is used to fight oil fires, with much of it aerosolized during the firefighting process.
+The nature of fighting fires with toxic firefighting foam means that a lot of the substance is used to fight oil fires, with much of it aerosolized during the firefighting process.
 A simple catalyst such as wind or flooding can then transfer these chemicals throughout the environment, thus increasing the risks of exposure.

 Side Effects of AFFF Exposure

-AFFF exposure via occupational use of firefighting foam or via groundwater contamination can result in severe health complications.
+AFFF foam exposure via occupational use of firefighting foam or via groundwater contamination can result in severe health complications.
 PFAS is often referred to as a “forever chemical” since the elemental bonds of fluorine and carbon are strong and hard to break down in the human body and environment.
 As such, when consumed by humans, the carcinogens in AFFF stay in the body for a long time.
+The Environmental Protection Agency has stated that PFAS exposure is linked with adverse health outcomes.

 Most people exposed to AFFF are either firefighters or military personnel.
 The US Department of Veteran Affairs has warned against possible side effects of AFFF exposure, such as: